intel/intel-iot-services-orchestration-layer/README.md

 After that, it is the same as above, i.e. open the browser to navigate the UIs.

 If running in this way, there would be logs saved as `xxx.log`. `xxx` corresponds to broker, center, mock_hub, mock_hub_b etc.

+## Advanced Topics

+To understand more about the iot-sol, it's highly recommended to read the documentation (e.g. by `./start_doc.sh`) in get_started/advanced category.

+In high level, iot-sol has these components (Read documentation for more explanations):

+* `Center`: It's a Node.js process that manages all of the workflows and also offers the HTML5 UI for developers and end users.

+* `Hub`: It's also a Node.js process.
+It hosts many "Things" and the services (the nodes used to compose a workflow) offered by these "Things".
+For example, a Hub running on Edison may have a Thing so called "LED" which has three services "turn_on", "turn_off", "get_status".
+And another Hub (running on gateway of Cloud) may have a Thing so called "Gmail" which has services such as "fetch_mail", "send_mail", etc.

+* `Broker`: Center and Hubs are communicated with the help of Broker.
+The Broker could be a MQTT, or the built-in HTTP broker written in Node.js (need to start that manaully).
+The Center and Hub don't talk with each directly.
+Instead, they send messages to Broker, and Broker would dispatch them to the right target.
+This removes a lot of dependencies related to cmmunication channels and make deployment much more flexible.
+Center and Hub has corresponding configuration items to define which broker they are using.

+A solution may have multiple Hubs in entire system.
+These Hubs would roll up the information about the services they hosted to the Center.
+Thus in Center, developers could compose a workflow that employs these services.
+The workflow is stored at Center.
+When center executes the workflow, based on the logic defined by developer in the workflow, the Center knows which service need to be invoked, and then it sends command to the corresponding Hub which hosts the required service, and the Hub would execute this service.
+The service may further send out some message and would be disptached to Center to drive the next step of the Workflow.

+The communcation between Center and Hub is going through Broker, therefore, Center and Hub could be deployed very flexibly, either sperately on different physical machines / processes (e.g. one in gateway while the other in cloud), or locally on the same machine (e.g. all in the same Edison board).

+In above demos, we use `run_demo` to start related center or hub.
+And if you look into the actual code of the `run_demo` script, you would find the normal way to start center / hub is

+* Normal way to start a center: `./center [path-to-a-configuration]`
+* * Normal way to start a center: `./hub [path-to-a-configuration]`

+They all need a configuration file provided (default to `./config.json` if not supplied).
+Details about the configuration file is also documented in get_started/advanced category of the documentation.